v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 scalable.
 This component needs to be scalable, secure and most probably globally accessible, with the option of geo-partitioning the data ingestion process.

-Considering PdM is a feature of the IoT solution.
-As the data streams through the gateway, it needs to be routed to services related with PdM functionality.
+Considering predictive maintenance is a feature of the IoT solution.
+As the data streams through the gateway, it needs to be routed to services related with predictive maintenance functionality.
 Another pattern to consider is [Gateway Routing](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-routing).